csc2430-master/Lab3-Starter/README.md

 Make sure you test your code thoroughly.
 We will try your code with our own test files, and we will programmatically test your database ADT with our own test program.

-Your code needs to be submitted through GitHub Classroom.
+Your code needs to be submitted through GitHub.
 You will need to push your last version of your program before the lab deadline.
 As a good programming practice remember to commit frequently and to push every time you have a functioning version of your code.

 ## Grading
 Correctness is essential.
 Make sure your solution builds as described above and correctly handles the test cases displayed in the screen shot.
 We will test on other input values as well.
 Your code must compile and should not have runtime errors (crash).